colabottles/toddl/posts/an-open-challenge.md

 What about people who just get tired of seeing people act like complete asses in a public venue when they are liquored up way past their point of handling booze?

 Do you have problems that **YOU** need alcohol becaue you are dependent on it?
 Look inward and ask yourselves are you partaking too much?
-Of course you'll say no, but if you're feeling like shit the day after or even days later or even a week later when you're not in the environment, you may want to talk to someone..
+Of course you'll say no, but if you're feeling like shit the day after or even days later or even a week later when you're not in the environment, you may want to talk to someone.

+I want organizers to read this part _very_ closely.

+What if someone attending your event is struggling to stay away from the alcohol?
+Is the after party worth it when it could jeopardize someone's mental health, sobriety, physical health, or more?
+Is the party crowd and the drinking culture really worth it?

+Will it take someone getting taken to a hospital or worse to get organizers to wake the fuck up? **THINK** about that.
+Has it happened?
+I don't know. i haven't heard of any such situation at an event, but it doesn't mean it _can't_ happen.
+Because it can.

 ### Sit Down and Shut Up!